leodido/material-palette/README.md

 > **Generates material palettes for your colors**

-Given an input color it calculates its palette approaching the logic of [Google Material Design Color Palettes][mdpalettes].
+Given an input color it calculates its palette approaching the logic of **[Google Material Design Color Palettes][mdpalettes]**.

-Since the algorithm behind their generation is not known this module approximates the colors values.
+**Since the algorithm behind their generation is not (yet) known this module approximates the colors values**.

 It works everywhere: browsers, node, and so on.